gibsonpp/GR-sslcm-data/README.md

 fish abundance above the weir (see notes for the `adult-abundance` data set).

-For all carcass recoveries, surveyors attempt to collect data on fork length; sex; origin (based on presence or absence of an adipose fin clip and/or CWT); spawn status (for females); and presence or absence of opercle punch markings.
-However, the condition of the carcass determines what information can be collected (for example, if the carcass’s tail has been eaten by a scavenger then fork length cannot be measured), meaning that many carcass records have missing data.
+In general, data collected for each carcass recovery include length, sex, origin, age, spawn status (for females), and presence/absence of opercle punch markings.
+However, the condition of the carcass determines what information can be collected.
+For example, it may be impossible to collect fork length or to determine sex or origin on carcasses that are badly decomposed or that have been scavenged.
+For this reason, some carcass records have missing data.

-As in the weir data set, a variety of different sources of information are used to determine or estimate the age of a fish, and the best available information source for each fish is used to assign an age to that fish.
-In order of preference, these methods include parental-based tagging (PBT; i.e., genetic identification of parents and thus of brood year); coded wire tag recovery (CWT; hatchery fish only); PIT tag (for fish tagged as juveniles); fin ray or scale reading; or age-length key.
+Sex of a carcass is determined by external morphological characteristics and confirmed by opening the body cavity and examining the gonads.
-Age determinations based on PBT, CWT, or PIT tag are essentially known without error, while age assignments based on scale reading or age-length keys are “best guess” aging.
+Origin is assessed based on presence or absence of an adipose fin clip and/or a coded wire tag (CWT).
+A variety of different methods are used to determine or estimate fish age, and the best available information source for each fish is used to assign a total age to that fish.
+In order of preference, these age-assessment methods include parental-based tagging (PBT); coded wire tag recovery (CWT; hatchery fish only); PIT tag (for fish tagged as juveniles); fin ray or scale reading; or age-length key.
+Age determinations based on PBT, CWT, or PIT tag are known without error, while age assignments based on scale reading or age-length keys are “best guess” aging.

 **Years of data:** 32 (RY 1991 - 2022; no carcasses recovered from the